dakota-byte/xor-image/README.md

 A demonstration of using certain binary operations on an image.

+View the examples in the folders example1/ and example2/ :)

 ```
 usage: xor-image-tool [-h] [-a] [-o] [-x] [-b] [-s] filename